lpacher/lae/fpga/labs/lab0/README.md

 <br />

-### Install Vim (optional)
-[**[Contents]**](#contents)

-Beside Nano, [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) is the second most widespread command-line text-editor on Linux systems.
-In the software programming community it is considered one of the **most powerful and efficient** text editors for coding.
-However it is certainly **more difficult and hard to learn** for non experienced users with respect to Nano.
-The installation of Vim under Windows is therefore left **optional** for the student, despite it might be useful to learn how to use `vim` for your future research work.

-Vim is free and open-source.
-Similar to Nano, you can install **pre-compiled binaries** for Windows downloading the automated installer from the official website:
+Similar to Nano, you can also install **Vim pre-compiled binaries** for Windows downloading the automated installer from the official website:

 _<https://www.vim.org/download.php>_